 Right Hand Position Lesson for Classical Guitar

-Video lessons and technique reference photos for the right hand position and technique for classical guitar.
+How to hold and position your right hand and arm on classical guitar.
+Video lessons and technique reference photos for the right hand position and technique.
 This is for my students of classical guitar to help supplement their lessons.
 Remember that this is a reference and not necessarily how you will position your arm exactly.
-Everyone’s body is different so you’ll have to experiment to see what works for you (within the guidelines).
-However, as a basic reference these photos should guide you in the right direction.
+Everyone’s body is different so you’ll have to experiment to see what works for you within these basic guidelines.
+As a basic reference these photos should guide you in the right direction to finding a workable position and answer some problem solving questions.
 Find more articles at the Lesson Archive Page.
 For free lessons, sheet music, and pro videos join the Email Newsletter.
 If you like these lessons you can consider supporting the site.

 Right Hand Thumb Position